bakerjd99/Analyze-the-Data-not-the-Drivel/wp2epub/wokewildfires7007.markdown

 "Hey man, this shit isn't on me!", said every whining weasel ever.

 For the sake of argument, assume we can *instantly fix* Climate Change.
-Let's wave our magical woke-wand and make all the bad emissions go away.
+Let's wave our magic woke-wand and make all the bad emissions go away.
 Here's a little question.

 > *If greenhouse gas emissions are suddenly reduced to zero, how long